 Ada Covered Bridge

-This picturesque historic wooden bridge – pedestrian-only – is festooned with twinkling lights set to music.
-It’s on the Ada Village Winter Lights Walking Trail, which loops for nearly one mile through the charming downtown area decorated with more than 25,000 lights.
+This picturesque historic wooden bridge – pedestrian-only – is part of the Ada Village Winter Lights Walking Trail, which loops for nearly one mile through the charming downtown area decorated with more than 25,000 lights.
+Dec 1 -Jan.
+31.

 East Grand Rapids